rpy2/rpy2/doc/source/robjects.rst

 >>> print(robjects.r)

-The instance can be seen as the entry point to an embedded R process, and the elements that would be accessible from an equivalent R environment are accessible as attributes of the instance.
+The instance can be seen as the entry point to an embedded R process.

+The elements that would be accessible from an equivalent R environment are accessible as attributes of the instance.
 Readers familiar with the :mod:`ctypes` module for Python will note